Positives

 Lib Tech Lib Rig Review - The Good Ride

-Had a few laps at a demo but got to compare this against the Dynamo and Antigravity.
-Same boots, bindings and runs.
+I had a few laps at a demo with the Lib Tech Lib Rig, but I had to compare it against the Dynamo and Antigravity—they have the same boots, bindings, and runs.

 Days: 1